entu/api/README.md

 ## GET /auth
 Authenticates user by API key.
 API key must be sent in Bearer authorization header.
-After authentication:
 Returns object with JWT tokens for accessing databases where user exists.
 Use this token (in Bearer authorization header) for /entity and /property requests.

 #### Example request
 ```shell